itsvantae/AWS-Projects/Build a language translation bot using Amazon Lex/Create S3 bucket and upload images/README.md

 4. We’ll use these images for labeling, so try to upload images with multiple objects to test the model’s accuracy in identifying various labels.
 For example, you could use a photo of a busy city street.

-Let’s move forward to the next section, where we will install and configure the AWS CLI.
+Let’s move forward to the next section, [Install and configure AWS CLI](../Install%20and%20configure%20AWS%20CLI/README.md)